mrismanaziz/Reforestation/README.md

-## Why don’t skeletons ever go trick or treating?
-Because they have nobody to go with.
+## Why did the half blind man fall in the well?
+Because he couldn't see that well!